hkdb/app/README.md

 ### SUMMARY

-A cross-platform package management wrapper written in Go that remembers all the additional packages a user installs beyond the base OS so that it can be easily moved over to a new machine and automatically reinstalled with one command.
+A cross-platform (Linux / Mac [coming soon] / Windows [coming soon]) package management wrapper (apt, dnf, pacman, yay, flatpak, snap, & more coming soon...) written in Go that remembers all the additional packages a user installs beyond the base install so that it can be easily moved over to a new machine and automatically reinstalled with one command.
 It also provides the same command line interface across different distros/OS's and package managers so you don't have to remember the different syntax across different OS's and package managers.
-Last but not least, it allows users to upgrade their system with a user defined set of package managers (ie. apt, flatpak, and AppImage) with a single command.
+Last but not least, it allows users to upgrade their system with a user defined set of package managers (ex. apt, flatpak, and AppImage) with a single command.

 This fun project came to life because I have multiple machines and am constantly re-installing them.
 I also review and or get new laptops fairly often.